ga-wdi-lessons/js-oojs-classes/readme.md

 const civic = new Car("Honda Civic", "lemonchiffon");
 ```

-Classes are a lot like the `makeCar` function we just created, but they're supported by JS and we use the `new` keyword to generate instances of an object (just like our earlier `celica` and `civic` examples).
+Classes work a lot like the `makeCar` function we just created, but they're supported by JS and we use the `new` keyword to generate instances of an object (just like our earlier `celica` and `civic` examples).

 > Note that classes start with a capital letter to make it obvious
 that they are classes.
 This isn't necessary, but is a convention you should follow.